czbiohub-sf/cerebra/README.md

 in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
 The output is a heirarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.

+Variant callers are known to produce a great deal of false positives; the `--report-coverage` option is designed to give the user a greater degree of confidence in individual variant calls.
+If indicated this option will report raw counts for variant and wildtype reads at each variant loci.
+We reason that variants with a high degree of read support are less likely to be false positives.

 We should stress that `find-peptide-variants` does not *definitively* report peptide-level variants but rather the *likely* set of peptide variants.
 Definitively reporting protein variants requires knowledge of alternate splicing -- this represents an open problem in scRNA-seq.